automationhacks/automationhacks.github.io/_drafts/2021-06-08-10-years-of-software-testing-automation.md

 ## Changing jobs

-After 3 years 3 months with Accenture I decided it was time to change jobs and see how other projects and teams were solving similar problems.
+After 3 years 3 months with Accenture I decided it was time to move on and change jobs and see how other projects and teams were solving similar or new problems.

+## Testing an analytics product

-I had an offer from an early stage startup and an enterprise company and decided to join Aricent (now altran) as my next employer.
-I joined as part of the Itron Analytics team which was responsible for building analytic dashboards
+I had an offer from an early stage startup and a more stable enterprise company and decided to join Aricent (now Altran) as my next employer in September 2014.

+I joined Aricent as a Senior Engineer - Testing in the Itron Analytics team which was responsible for building analytic dashboards for Gas, Water, Electricity meter for a big utilities company in US.
+When I joined the QA team size was 4 including a people manager.

+It was exciting since I had previously not worked with analytics product and I got to understand how complex ETL processes would take data and seed and aggregate Data ware house tables.
+Pretty soon one of my seniors left the job and I became to most senior IC on this team.

+I learned how to design test strategies for this complex product and also participate actively in all Agile ceremonies between a cross functional team across India and US.
+Understanding how a tester can effectively help shape product direction by calling out missing requirements, clarifying acceptance criteria and help team improve by bringing up process inefficiencies in Team wide retro was a lot of fun

+### Building UI automation with Microsoft Coded UI

+One of the biggest challenges in this team was when we decided to rewrite old legacy Flash based dashboards with rich modern graphs using D3 and HTML5.
+The test manager on the team also decided for us to use `Microsoft CodedUI` as the UI automation framework since we were heavily into Microsoft stack (Visual studio, C#, TFS (Team foundation server), and MTM (Microsoft test manager)).
+I also got a chance to travel to USA to San Francisco, California and Spokane, Washington along with a colleague to help test and deliver this migration feature

+Coming from my QTP/UFT background, it was a challenge to understand `C#`, `CodedUI` technology however I was able to learn these and become a productive IC on the team under a more experienced Lead. `CodedUI` heavily encouraged use of Hand coding while building the framework and I remember making use of `Hexawise` tool to generate lot of data combinations which formed the basis of our regression suite

+> Learning: 💡 Don't be bounded with the Tech stack that you are used to, learning a new automation
+> stack helps you to become a more well rounded Automation engineer

+## Working in a small sized company

+After contributing to this teams success, I wanted to move on to a more challenging role and switched jobs to **Projectplace India** which later was acquired by **Planview USA**.
+We had a team of 3 Automation engineers in India that grew to 8 people in some months time.

+This role required to learn `Python` for test automation and looking back joining this company was one of the best decisions I took.

+My colleagues were all 10+ years experienced and I learned so much from their existing knowledge while being challenged on an individual level.

+### Building API automation frameworks with scratch

+We liked to call ourselves the `Jedi` team, a name i proposed driven from my fondness for Star Wars trilogy and we augmented a largely manual QE team in USA by building automation tools and frameworks

+I got a chance to contribute to building a framework that used Microsoft PICT tool for generating pairwise combinations to test SSRS (SQL Server Reporting Services) analytics reports and performed XML comparisons against a set baseline.
+This also stored these test results in SQL Server database and had an in house dashboard to present these test results while using Jenkins for CI.
+Seeing a rich framework built from scratch and contributing hands on was a dream come true

+I still remember, the India head come over to my desk early morning and calling out the importance of treating yourself as a Software craftsmen and taking pride in building these reusable solutions.
+Coming to office every day and coding till evening while building automation was very addictive